List of Dancing on Ice professional skaters: Andy Buchanan

+Andrew Buchanan did not appear in any ISU Championship or Grand Prix events.
+He was paired with Anthea Turner in series 8, Zaraah Abrahams in series 9, Rebekah Vardy in series 13 and Stef Reid in series 14.
+After a series break, he returned for series 16 and was paired with Hannah Spearritt.
+They were the second couple to be eliminated.
+In series 17, he was paired with Chelsee Healey.

+Annette Dytrt

+Annette Dytrt (born 7 September 1983) is a German figure skater who competed internationally for the Germany and the Czech Republic.
+She is the 1999 Czech national champion and the 2003–06 German national champion.
+She joined the show in series 16 and was paired with actor Ricky Norwood.
+They were the sixth couple to be eliminated.
+For series 17, she was paired with footballer and pundit Anton Ferdinand.

 Colin Grafton

-Colin Grafton (born September 19, 1991) is an American pair skater.
+Colin Grafton (born 19 September 1991) is an American pair skater.
 He is the 2012 U.S. junior bronze medalist and finished eighth at the 2012 World Junior Championships in Minsk.
-He joined as a professional in fourteenth series however did not receive a partner until the fifteenth series when he was partnered with The Vivienne.
+He joined as a professional in fourteenth series; however did not receive a partner until the fifteenth series, when he was partnered with The Vivienne and they finished in third place.
+For series 16, he was paired with actress Claire Sweeney and the pair were third to be eliminated.
+In series 17, he was paired with Mollie Pearce.

 Mark Hanretty

 Mark Hanretty (born 21 March 1985 in Glasgow) is a Scottish ice dancer.
 With Christina Chitwood, he is a two-time senior bronze medalist at the British Championships and competed at the 2010 World Championships, where they placed 23rd.
 He appeared in series 6 with Nadia Sawalha and series 7 with Rosemary Conley.
 He was paired with Oona King in series 8.
 Hanretty returned to the show in its 10th series with actress and television presenter Donna Air, they were eliminated in week 7.
 For the 2019 series, he was paired with Saira Khan.
-In series 12, he was partnered with paralympic sprinter, Libby Clegg.
+In series 12, he was partnered with paralympic sprinter, Libby Clegg, finishing in 3rd place of the competition.
 For series 13 he was paired with Reality TV star Billie Shepherd but they withdrew from the competition on 6 February when Billie missed out on two weeks of the competition, one due to a family bereavement and another to Billie suffering a head injury in rehearsals.
 For series 14, he was paired with Kimberly Wyatt and they finished in third place.
-In series 15, he was paired with Carley Stenson.
+In series 15, he was paired with Carley Stenson and they were the sixth couple to be eliminated.
+In series 16, he was paired with Adele Roberts and they finished in third place.
+Prior to the start of series 17, in October 2024 5 confirmed it would be his final series as a professional; he was paired with Michaela Strachan.